 - Opportunistic Mycoses

-- Mycotoxicoses – These are diseases due to toxic metabolic products release by fungi.
-For e.g. – aflatoxicosis due to consumption of grains containing aflatoxins secreted by Aspergillus flavus contaminating the groundnuts, corn and peas.
-The fungus does no necessarily have to be present in the tissues to exert its pathogenic effect since its toxic metabolites are present.
+- Mycotoxicoses – These are diseases due to toxic metabolic products released by fungi.
+For e.g. – aflatoxicosis due to consumption of grains containing aflatoxins secreted by Aspergillus flavus contaminating the groundnuts, corn, and peas.
+The fungus does not necessarily have to be present in the tissues to exert its pathogenic effect since its toxic metabolites are present.
 There is no invasion of tissues by the fungus.